 Your cardio fitness plan

-Always remember to warm-up before you undertake any cardio routine.
-If you experience any tightness continue to warm-up before doing some light stretching.
+Always remember to warm-up before you undertake any cardio or aerobic (basic fitness level) routine.
+If you experience any tightness, continue to warm-up before doing some light stretching.

 Endurance and Interval training will help you to improve your cardio fitness.
-It strengthens your cardiovascular system more than anything – your heart, arteries and capillaries, helping you to remain fit and healthy.
-Taking on this type of training will help you to reduce the chances of cardiovascular disease and increase plenty of other things too – your confidence, boost your immume system, improve concentration levels and keep your blood pressure in tip top condition too.
+It strengthens your cardiovascular system more than anything – your heart, opens up your arteries and capillaries, helping you to remain fit and healthy.
+Taking on this type of training will help you to reduce the chances of cardiovascular disease and increase plenty of other things too – your confidence, boost your immune system, improve concentration levels and keep your blood pressure in tip top condition too.

 Ascot racecourse fitness tip one